-Edward Bulwer-Lytton met the same fate in history’s pages.
-We remember only “It was a dark and stormy night” as a kind of joke about bad writing, and the poor man’s name adorns an annual contest for atrocious writing.
+Edward Bulwer-Lytton meets a particularly cruel fate in history’s shorthand.
+We remember only “It was a dark and stormy night” as a kind of joke about bad opening sentences in novels, and the poor man’s name adorns an annual contest for atrocious writing.
 Yet someone who gives the English language phrases like “the pen is mightier than the sword” and who outsold Charles Dickens for years was no mere scribbler.
-As I read Leslie Mitchell’s biography of someone I now see that I previously didn’t understand at all, I also learn that Bulwer-Lytton was a Member of Parliament and a consequential politician of his age.
+As I read Leslie Mitchell’s biography of him, I realized I previously didn’t understand Bulwer-Lytton at all, including being ignorant of the fact that he was a Member of Parliament and a consequential politician of his age.

 Some accomplished people fear being forgotten by history.
 But a far worse fate is to be remembered as a caricature based on a single over-simplified phrase or anecdote (Potentially, as in the case of poor Howard “The Scream” Dean, based on something that never really happened at all).
 Such things make me profoundly grateful for my own obscurity.